leanprover/theorem_proving_in_lean4/type_classes.md

 ```
 You can view the parameter of the type class `Inhabited` as an *input* value for the type class synthesizer.
 When a type class has multiple parameters, you can mark some of them as output parameters.
-Lean will start type class synthesizer even when these parameters have missing parts.
+Lean will start the type class synthesizer even when these parameters have missing parts.
 In the following example, we use output parameters to define a *heterogeneous* polymorphic
 multiplication.
 ```lean